aaltsys/doc-develop/3_learn/03_lesson1.rst

    read -n 1 -p ' (y/n)?'
 RESP
    echo -e '\e[0m'

-Play around (that means test run) these statements.
+Play around with (that means test run) these statements.
 On the :command:`echo` statement, remove the option parameters ``-e`` or ``-n`` and observe the effect.
 Similarly, try removing ``-n 1`` from the :command:`read` statement.
 Finally, why would full quoting (with \') or partial quoting (with \") have the same